 The Republicans called for more democratic practices and accused the Federalists of monarchism.
-The Federalists branded the Republicans “Jacobins” after Robespierre’s faction in France.
+The Federalists branded the Republicans “Jacobins” after Maximilien Robespierre’s faction in France.
 (The Republicans sympathized with revolutionary France, but not necessarily with the Jacobins.)
 The Republicans opposed John Jay’s recently negotiated accommodationist treaty with Great Britain, whereas the Federalists believed its terms represented the only way to avoid a potentially ruinous war with Britain.
 Republicans favored a decentralized agrarian republic; Federalists called for the development of commerce and industry.

 State legislatures still chose electors in most states, and there was no separate vote for vice president.
 Each elector cast two votes for president, with the runner-up becoming vice president.

 The Federalists nominated Vice President John Adams and tried to attract southern support by running Thomas Pinckney of South Carolina for the second post.
 Thomas Jefferson was the Republican standard-bearer, with Aaron Burr as his running mate.
 Alexander Hamilton, always intriguing against Adams, tried to throw some votes to Jefferson in order to elect Pinckney president.
-Instead, Adams won with 71 votes; Jefferson became vice president, with 68; Pinckney came in third with 59; Burr received only 30; and 48 votes went to various other candidates.
+Instead, Adams won with 71 votes; Jefferson became vice president, with 68; Pinckney came in third with 59; Burr received only 30 and 48 votes went to various other candidates.

 1800: Thomas Jefferson vs. John Adams

-The significance of the 1800 election lay in the fact that it entailed the first peaceful transfer of power between parties under the U.S. Constitution: Republican Thomas Jefferson succeeded Federalist John Adams.
+The significance of the 1800 election lay in the fact that it entailed the first peaceful transfer of power between parties under the U.S. Constitution.
+Republican Thomas Jefferson succeeded Federalist John Adams.
 This peaceful transfer occurred despite defects in the Constitution that caused a breakdown of the electoral system.

 During the campaign, Federalists attacked Jefferson as an un-Christian deist, tainted by his sympathy for the increasingly bloody French Revolution.
-Republicans (1) criticized the Adams administration’s foreign, defense, and internal security policies; (2) opposed the Federalist naval buildup and the creation of a standing army under Alexander Hamilton; (3) sounded a call for freedom of speech, Republican editors having been targeted for prosecution under the Alien and Sedition Acts; and (4) denounced deficit spending by the federal government as a backhanded method of taxation without representation.
+Republicans (1) criticized the Adams administration’s foreign, defense and internal security policies; (2) opposed the Federalist naval buildup and the creation of a standing army under Alexander Hamilton; (3) sounded a call for freedom of speech, Republican editors having been targeted for prosecution under the Alien and Sedition Acts and (4) denounced deficit spending by the federal government as a backhanded method of taxation without representation.

-Although the Republicans in the same election had won a decisive majority of 65 to 39 in the House, election of the president fell to the outgoing House, which had a Federalist majority.
+Although the Republicans in the same election had won a decisive majority of 65 to 39 in the House, the election of the president fell to the outgoing House, which had a Federalist majority.
 But despite this majority, two state delegations split evenly, leading to another deadlock between Burr and Jefferson.